The Big Boss: Post-production

 Bruce viewed over three hours of unedited footage on 5 September, and was pleased with the results.
-The next day, he flew to the U.S. to see his family and film further episodes of Longstreet.
-While Bruce was in the US, the footage was sent for processing and editing.
+The next day, he flew to the US to see his family and film further episodes of Longstreet.
+While Bruce was away, the footage was sent for processing and editing.
 The editing was initially done by Golden Harvest editor Sung Ming, but because they were behind schedule, the renowned award-winning editor Chiang Hsing-Lung was also brought in to help.
-A veteran of over 170 movies, Chiang worked very quickly, and helped deliver the film on time.
+A veteran of over 170 movies, Chiang worked quickly, and helped deliver the film on time.
 Since he was employed by Shaw Bros at the time, his involvement was kept secret, and he was uncredited.

 Bruce returned to Hong Kong on 16 October with his family plus friend Robert Baker.
-They were greeted at Kai Tak Airport by several friends, news reporters and a large group of scouts from the Scout Association of Hong Kong.
-The next day, a private screening was held at Golden Harvest for cinema owners.
+They were greeted at Kai Tak Airport by friends, news reporters and a large group of scouts from the Scout Association of Hong Kong.
+The next day, a private screening was held at Golden Harvest for cinema owners and the press.
 Sung Ming then made further edits to appease the Hong Kong censors, for the film's general release at the end of October.
 On 22 October, Bruce and Robert Baker appeared on Enjoy Yourself Tonight to promote the film.